tlindig/indexed-map/README.md

 * `nextKeyOf( key:string ) : key|null`
 * `prevKeyOf( key:string ) : key|null`

-	*return* key from entry next/previous to given key or null, if key has no next/previous
+	*return* key from entry next/previous to given key or null, if key has no next/previous.

 * `getNextOf( key:string ) : value|null`
 * `getPrevOf( key:string ) : value|null`

-	*return* value from entry next/previous to given key or null, if key has no next/previous
+	*return* Value from entry next/previous to given key or null, if key has no next/previous.

 ### iterating methods

 * `sort( [callback] )`

 	Sort the map, that method manipulate the indexedMap.
-	This function is analog to the sort function of Array. if no callback is specified, keys will be sorted lexicographically *params* callback {function(this:IndexedMap, valueA:any, valueB:any):number} - optional
+	This function is analog to the sort function of Array. if no callback is specified, keys will be sorted lexicographically

+	*params* callback {function(this:IndexedMap, valueA:any, valueB:any):number} - optional
 	- called in context of indexedMap
 	- compareFunction have to return _0_ for equal, _<0_ for a < b or _>0_ for a > b

-	*return* the indexedMap
+	*return* The indexedMap

 * `find(callback [, startIndex])`

 	Returns the first key, where callback function returns true.

 	*param* {function(this:IndexedMap, key:string, value:any):boolean} callback - required
 	- called for every entry in context of indexedMap
 	- return true will stop the search and return the value of current visited entry.

 	*param* {number} startIndex - optional
-	  position to start the search, default: 0
+	Position to start the search, default is 0.

-	*return* value of first entry found or null, if nothing found
+	*return* Value of first entry found or null, if nothing found

 * `each(callback [, startIndex])`

 	Iterate over the indexedMap.
 Start at given startIndex.
 Run until end or the given callback returns 'false'.

 	*param* {function(this:IndexedMap, key:string, value:any):boolean} callback - required
 	- called for every entry in context of current IndexedMap
-	- stop loop from within the callback function by returning false *param* {number} startIndex - optional position to start the run, default: 0
+	- stop loop from within the callback function by returning false

+	*param* {number} startIndex - optional
+	  position to start the run, default: 0

-	*return* the indexedMap or null for error (missing callback)
+	*return* Zhe indexedMap or null for error (missing callback).

 ## Test